cldif/Harry-Potter-Adventures/README.md

-# Harry-Potter-Adventures-PRO
+# Harry-Potter-Adventures

-# Back
+# Backend
-This project was generated with [Visual Studio 2019](https://visualstudio.microsoft.com/fr/vs/).
+The backend was generated with [Visual Studio 2019](https://visualstudio.microsoft.com/fr/vs/).

 ## Requirements
 Some tools are required to use the back.
 You need to install :